luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/02-melee-combat.md

 <!--sort-->

-**Club:** Clubs encompasses a wide range of one-handed blunt objects, from saps to sticks to pipes.
+**Club:** A wide range of one-handed blunt objects, from saps to sticks to pipes.

 **Densiplast Gloves:** These gloves extra-harden when activated, for extra punch.
 A set of gloves on each hand counts as a single weapon.